kay-kun/Thinkpad-X260-OpenCore-Hackintosh/README.md

 - Monterey (Tested, OpenCore)
 - Bigsur (Tested, OpenCore)

-> The current EFI supports Ventura out of box but, for older Ones use Monterey or Older Folder.
-> The Monterey or Older Folder is on OpenCore 0.8.9 and will no longer recive updates from me

 ## What's Working?
 - QE/CI Intel HD Graphics 520 `BigSur` `Monterey` `Ventura with Spoof to HD620`
 - OnBord HDMI `BigSur` `Monterey` `Ventura`